adi868/Books_Search/README.md

 ### Installation:
 1. Clone the complete repository from Github.
 2. Run `npm install` in the terminal.
-This will install the dependencies in the `package.json`.
-When that's done, you can run the application in the command line with `npm start`.
-This will open the link to the application at http://localhost:3000.
+This will install the required dependencies in the `package.json`.
+When that's done, you can run the application in the command line with `npm start` to start the React App and Express server.
+This will open the link to the application in your web browser at http://localhost:3000.

 ### Technology Used:
 * React.js